MIPI

 Image 3

-Audio Playback Display Effect
+Audio Playback Interface

-GST Command Line Audio Playback Function: When playing via command line, you need to follow the steps below to enter the corresponding commands.
+GST Command-Line Audio Playback Function: When playing via command line, you need to follow the steps below to enter the corresponding commands.

 Note: After entering the corresponding command, the audio playback progress will be displayed in the terminal.